Ways You Can Support Our Businesses:

 - Have a serious illness, or must tend to the serious illness or death of another individual they have had a relationship with;

 - Suffer from economic hardships due to loss of job or business (the cost of an airline, bus or train ticket does not constitute economic hardship); or

 - Must travel for humanitarian grounds, supported by the requesting organization.

 If you have lost income because of COVID-19, the Canada Emergency Response Benefit (CERB) will provide you with temporary income support.
-The CERB will provide you with $500 a week for up to 16 weeks.
+If you are eligible, you can receive $2,000 for a 4-week period (the same as $500 a week).